Direct: (214) 469-9009

 The Risk of No Compliance

 When investigators inspect premises or request records from pharmacies by way of OIG subpoenas, one of the first things they look for is the existence of an effective compliance program.
 In a great number of cases, OIG and FBI agents in charge of pharmacy investigations find either no compliance program or, what they call “window-dressing,” that is a program merely on paper.
 Because in many fraud investigations the difference between civil recoupment of overcharged amounts and actual criminal charges is just a fine line, pharmacy owners are silly not to have the safety net of a compliance program in place.

 Without any doubt, a realistic and professionally set up compliance program will significantly reduce the risk of criminal exposure.
 Compliance programs are designed to establish, monitor, and enforce proper conduct and to demonstrate to auditors and the government that no bad intent— which is needed for criminal prosecutions— ever existed among the pharmacy’s owners and decision-makers.

-Elements of a Compliance Program
+Elements of a Pharmacy Compliance & Regulation Program

 A healthcare compliance program must convince the government or auditor that the company and its key executives not just have a program in place, but that they are actually serious about following its self-imposed policies and standards.
 It is of critical importance to properly document each compliance effort and to set up mechanisms designed to demonstrate the company’s zero tolerance against unlawful behavior and operations.
 Each compliance program should consist of the following three features: policy, training, and enforcement.